ephort/dnatest/README.md

 The recipe for Timeless Timing Attack is to
  1) Send pair of requests to the server - in each pair a request with valid username, but incorrect password and a request with a username to test and incorrect password
+ 2) Send a number of these request-pairs to the server depending on the response time of the server.
+I have chosen 4 requests.
+ 3) If the request with the valid username and incorrect password is returned last in all the request pairs, then it indicates that the username we are testing does not exists.
+If they are returned at the same time, then the username exists.

+ - Let's try it out

+python3 ./timingattack/dnatest.py

+[edit dantest.py to try with unknown username]
+[edit dantest.py to try with guessed username]

+ - How to prevent?

+Since Laravel 8 the Timebox support class is available.
+It's a class that can be used to make sure that a request takes a minimum amount of time to process.

+ - Detecting vulnerabilities

+Identify sensitive information (vary between applications).
+Remember that most vulnerabilities are chained when exploited - so could be a stepping stone in a chained exploit.
+Remember that information is given away in multiple ways (what we say, what we don't say, how long we take before we say it etc.)

+Mitigating is possible by hiding the execution time from the user.
+We can do that by:

+1) Using Timebox
+2) Pushing to async queue
+3) Use cron jobs
+4) Send email with sensitive information on demand instead of showing it in the browser

+ - Conclusion

+Timing attacks are a real threat, and we need to take them seriously.
+We need to think about how we write code, and how we can prevent timing attacks.

+ - Questions